-Mariluz Gonzalez began working in Public Relations with well-established entertainment labels after she graduated with a B.A. in Latin American Studies from UCLA.
-In 2008, her entrepreneurial spirit and her love of Latino art and culture led her to successfully launch Vesper Public Relations & Marketing.
-Mariluz is also a longtime co-host of KPFK’s long-running Latin Alternative music show, Travel Tips for Aztlan, bringing a deeper level of entertainment expertise to her clients.
+Mariluz Gonzalez, who after graduating with a B.A. in Latin American Studies from UCLA, began working in Public Relations with well-established entertainment labels.
+However, her love of Latino art and culture and entrepreneurial spirit led her to successfully launch Vesper Public Relations & Marketing in 2008.
+Mariluz Gonzalez is also a longtime co-host of KPFK’s long- running Latin Alternative music show, Travel Tips for Aztlan, bringing a deeper level of entertainment expertise to her clients.

-Her extensive knowledge of the diverse, contemporary Latino culture and the team’s reputable relationships with various media producers and other cultural influencers distinguish her as a true specialist in the industry.
+Her extensive knowledge in the diverse, contemporary Latino culture and the team’s reputable relationships with various media producers and other cultural influencers distinguishes her as true specialists in the industry.

 Mariluz Gonzalez has been recognized by the City of Los Angeles for her work in deepening the cultural presence of artists in the city.
-Recently, she was one of the women from the San Fernando Valley who were honored by the popular blog I am San Fernando for their contributions to their community.
+Recently, Mariluz was honored amongst 31 other women from the San Fernando Valley by the popular blog; I am San Fernando, for their contribution to their community.

-Victoria has hosted and promoted live music since she was 14 years old.
-She has long been heavily involved in the entertainment industry – from high school to college to her career today – and her roots just keep growing.
-Victoria earned a bachelor’s in business management with an entrepreneurship track from Clark University.
-While a senior at Clark, she cofounded and operated her first small business; a cafe and small venue.
-She has cofounded and operated three more entertainment related small businesses since 2007, three of which have been sold and one is still in operation since 2013.
+Victoria has been hosting and promoting live music since she was 14 years old.
+From highschool to college to her career today, she has always been heavily involved in the entertainment industry and her roots just keep growing.
+Victoria has a bachelor’s in business management with an entrepreneurship track from Clark University.
+While a senior at Clark University she co-founded and operated her first small business; a cafe and small venue, and has co-founded and operated three more entertainment related small businesses since 2007, three of which have been sold and one is still in operation since its start date of 2013.

-From 2013-2019, she was the manager of Disc Jam Music Festival and assisted the owner in all management aspects of the festival.
-She is the founder and coordinator of a street festival in Spencer, MA, hired by the town.
-Throughout her career as a social entrepreneur Victoria has worked with other companies and municipalities in various concentrations, including consulting and independent contractor regarding start-ups, operational management, marketing, event production, and economic development.
+From 2013-2019 she was the manager of Disc Jam Music Festival and assisted the owner in all management aspects of the festival.
+She is currently the founder and coordinator for a street festival in Spencer, MA hired by the town.
+Throughout her career as a social entrepreneur she worked with other companies and municipalities in various concentrations; including consulting and independent contractor regarding start-ups, operational management, marketing, event production, and economic development.